 At its heart, The Learned Pig is an online magazine about art.
-From the prehistoric to the hyper-conceptual, all art is potentially of interest, although our interest is largely in the contemporary, with a particular penchant for art that pushes beyond the white walls of the commercial gallery to involve interdisciplinary collaboration, scientific research, or environmental ethics.
+We champion art and we champion writing about art.
+From the prehistoric to the hyper-conceptual, we are interested in understanding art as a way of acting in the world.
+In particular, our penchant is for contemporary art that pushes beyond the white walls of the commercial gallery to involve interdisciplinary collaboration, scientific research, or environmental ethics.

-We remain unconvinced by the mechanist model of nature that has existed since Descartes, and believe in the importance of rethinking the relationship between humanity and the environment.
-This may involve looking back to pre-modern philosophy, envisioning potential future scenarios, or simply taking a walk among the blackly melting mushrooms of a dark, autumnal forest.
-Whatever: our interest is in a non-essentialist definition of nature and in a relationship that is always more than merely oppositional.
+From its conception, The Learned Pig has been unconvinced by the mechanist model of nature that has existed since Descartes.
+We believe in the importance of rethinking the relationship between humanity and the environment – whether that involves looking outside of modern Western philosophies or close readings of the latest biological research, or simply taking a walk among the blackly melting mushrooms of a dark, autumnal forest.
+However it might be manifested, our interest is in a non-essentialist definition of nature and in a relationship that is always more than merely oppositional.

 If any of these things spark your interest and you’d like to contribute to The Learned Pig then please do not hesitate to get in touch.